faizulislamfair/git_commands/README.md

 <br>

-## To download latest changes from a remote repository to local machine
+## To download latest changes from a remote repository to local machine and integrate into current branch (git fetch + git merge)
-### git fetch
+### git pull

 <br>